Skip to main content

 1. The Demo Was Too Polished

-Apple's WWDC demos are always polished—but this one set expectations that the product couldn't meet.
+Apple's WWDC demos are always polished.
+But this one set expectations that the product could not meet.
 The demo showed best-case scenarios, not typical use cases.
-When users tried the same tasks, they didn't work as smoothly.
+When users tried the same tasks, they did not work as smoothly.

 Apple announced Apple Intelligence months before it was ready to ship.
-This created a gap between announcement and availability, during which competitors (Google, OpenAI) continued to improve their offerings.
+This created a gap between announcement and availability, during which competitors continued to improve their offerings.

 3. The Messaging Overpromised

 Apple's marketing positioned Apple Intelligence as a revolutionary leap.
 But the initial release was more evolutionary than revolutionary.
-The messaging created expectations the product couldn't fulfill.
+The messaging created expectations the product could not fulfill.

 Lessons for Product and Marketing Teams

-If your demo shows features that won't be available at launch, you're setting yourself up for disappointment.
+If your demo shows features that will not be available at launch, you are setting yourself up for disappointment.
 Demo what customers will actually experience, not what you hope to deliver.

 2. Align Timing with Readiness

 Announcing too early creates a gap between promise and delivery.
-If your product isn't ready, delay the announcement—or be transparent about what's coming and when.
+If your product is not ready, delay the announcement.
+Or be transparent about what is coming and when.

 3. Manage Expectations Carefully

 Marketing should amplify what the product does well, not oversell what it might do.
-Set realistic expectations, then exceed them—not the other way around.
+A strong growth strategy sets realistic expectations, then exceeds them.
+Not the other way around.

 The Bottom Line

 Apple Intelligence is a reminder that even the best companies can stumble when vision outruns execution.
-The lesson isn't to avoid bold visions—it's to ensure your product, timing, and messaging are aligned before you go to market.
+Bold visions are fine.
+But your product, timing, and messaging need to be aligned before you go to market.